jimasp/linux-file-paths-quick-reference/linux-file-folder-paths.md

 ## Notes from [Wikipedia](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard)

-- Most Linux distributions follow the Filesystem Hierarchy Standard and declare it their own policy to maintain FHS compliance.
+- Most Linux distributions follow the FHS (and declare it their policy to maintain FHS compliance).
-- Some distributions generally follow the standard but deviate from it in some areas.
+- Some distributions generally follow the standard, but deviate from it in some areas.
 - The FHS is a "trailing standard", and so documents common practices at a point in time.

 ---